ricardo-andre-pool-cen/Equipo-0_prototipo_de_software_-seudo_repositorio/Artifact#3 User stories.md

 >
 >**Acceptance criteria:**
 >
->- It can be found at the end of every article.
+>- There is a can be found at the end of every article.
->- It can change at the different times the user enters it.
+>- The user can change the test format once he finishes one.
 >- The user can finish the test anytime he wants, with any amount of responses.
->- It doesn't allow the user to enter the content again until the test is finished.

 ## USE CASES